johnakhilomen/nodeAppTestSample/README.md

 # The test suite for the index source can be found here:
 nodeAppTestSample/test/unit/

+# Install the following dependencies:
+npm install chai
+npm install mocha

+# The eslint config file for tests can be found here:
+nodeAppTestSample/eslintrc

 # To run tests:
 npm run test